cp2004/OctoPrint-EEPROM-Marlin/README.md

-# Marlin EEPROM Editor
+# ✏️ Marlin EEPROM Editor

 The Marlin EEPROM editor provides an easy to use, feature-rich UI to edit your machine's configuration.

-## Features
+## ✨ Features

-- Load & parse the EEPROM data out of the firmware
+- Load and parse a wide range of EEPROM data out of the firmware
-- Edit many of the values configured
+- Edit all the data in a user-friendly UI
 - Save EEPROM changes on the printer with a minimal number of commands
 - Storage of data on the OctoPrint server, so it can be viewed while printer is disconnected or printing.
 - Backup feature:
   - Enabled saving configuration snapshots, restoring, downloading, uploading

-- Display firmware info, including capability report
+- Displaying firmware info, including capability report & printer statistics
+- Links to Marlin documentation to help you understand the settings

 Be sure to [check out the screenshots](#screenshots) below for more details!

-## Setup
+## 🔧 Setup

 Install via the bundled [plugin manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL:

     https://github.com/cp2004/OctoPrint-EEPROM-Marlin/releases/latest/download/release.zip

-## Firmware requirements
+## 🏗️ Firmware requirements

 This plugin requires three things: